dementcore/MultiTenantKit/README.md

 # DementCore.MultiTenantKit
-WIP - Helps to develop multi tenant web applications
+Kit to easily add tenant resolution to Net Core Web applications

 In development